OWASP/Vulnerable-Web-Application/README.md

 <b>Installation</b>

 After all these configurations, firstly, open Xampp Control Panel and start Apache,MySQL.
-Your MySQL credentials have to be default.<b>[username:root <-> password:""]</b> Then open up our setup.php file in the <b>VulnWeb</b> directory.
+Your MySQL credentials have to be default.<b>[username:root <-> password:""]</b> Then open up our index.php file in the <b>VulnWeb</b> directory.
 Follow the directions and create database.
 If you messed up with database, you can reset the database.
 If database is ready, you can go to homepage and start hacking.